golde-dev/golde/README.md

 - Deep schema validations and type safety of config.
 Planning performs permission simulations and existence checks.
 Reduce chances of failed apply.

 - Config have better self documenting structure, name of resource is part of config, not a separate property.
-Easier to understand if resource will be created on not.
+Config map directly to physical resources unlike terraform where resources are often meta resources created for a sake of partitioning config.

 - Properly open-sourced, so you can contribute and extend it without worrying about rug pulls.
 Monolithic structure and typescript makes it very easy to contribute.